tcodes0/react-known-props/README.md

 - svg props: `yarn add svg-tag-names`
 - void html elements (\<img\/\>): `yarn add void-elements`
 - css props: `yarn add known-css-properties`

+### Contributing

+All data pulled from MDN web docs and official React docs.
+MDN can be a deep website to dig for info, I'm sure there are more props (specially legacy) waititing to be added by someone willing to look into every element page.

+⚛️ React is awesome 💫